darkhelmet/verboselogging/posts/find-queries-missing-indexes-in-your-rails-application.md

 ## Now what?

-Okay so the title of this post is *Find queries missing indexes in your Rails application*, and so far I’ve just explained why you should use indexes and shown some MySQL syntax to make them.
+Okay so the title of this post is *Find queries missing indexes in your Rails application*, and so far I've just explained why you should use indexes and shown some MySQL syntax to make them.
 Here comes the Rails part.

 <script type="text/javascript" src="http://gist.github.com/397868.js?file=find_bad_queries.rb">
 </script>
 Put that in your script directory and smoke it.
 Seriously.
-It’s for Rails 3, but I’m sure you can change that top line to make it work in Rails 2.x.
+It's for Rails 3, but I'm sure you can change that top line to make it work in Rails 2.x.

 This script goes through the log file for your current Rails